RealEnt3/Desktop_Password/README.md

 # Condition:
 *Mention in the line header and link of the Github project

+# Important:

+Before you use the script, change the path from "var.bat" to "lockdown_desktop_pw_input.bat"

 You can change the password in "var.bat"